Oscillations and Waves

 Week 12 — Drumheads — Diffusion of Heat

-Week 14 — Exam 3 — Atomic Wave Functions
+Week 14 — Exam 3 — Schrodinger’s Equation in Two and Three Dimension — Hydrogen Wave Functions